reevoo/sapience-rb/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/reevoo/sapience.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+When creating a PR be sure to add a changelog entry.
+There should always be an entry for unreleased at the top.
+If one is missing add a new version with `## v1.0.10 (unreleased)` and whatever changes your PR contains as well.

+This way the maintainers of the gem doesn't have to guess what to add afterward the PR has been merged.

 ## License